 - encourages a whistle-blowing framework and the protection of stakeholders' rights; and

 - strengthens disclosure requirements and transparency in banks' annual reports.

-In addition to compliance with the Code (which is banking sector-specific), the Financial Reporting Council of Nigeria (FRCN) extended the requirement of compliance with, and the application of, the Nigerian Code of Corporate Governance 2018 (NCCG) to Nigerian banks with effect from 1 January 2020.32 Similar to the Code, the NCCG contains broad principles and international best practices on corporate governance applicable to each level of management (i.e., the board, the MD and CEO, independent directors, the chairperson, the company secretary and external auditors).
+In addition to compliance with the Code (which is banking sector-specific), the Financial Reporting Council of Nigeria (FRCN) extended the requirement of compliance with, and the application of, the Nigerian Code of Corporate Governance 2018 (NCCG) to Nigerian banks on 1 January 2020.34 Similar to the Code, the NCCG contains broad principles and international best practices on corporate governance applicable to each level of management (i.e., the board, the MD and CEO, independent directors, the chairperson, the company secretary and external auditors).
 The FRCN requires the relevant entities (including banks) to report compliance with the NCCG in their annual reports for each financial year.

 Legal and regulatory duties of management of banks

-In accordance with the Code, the management of banks in Nigeria are generally responsible for policy implementation and the development of a sound system of risk management and internal control policies that must clearly define the roles and responsibilities of the board and its risk management committee, as well as the roles and responsibilities of management and the internal audit function.
+In accordance with the Code, the management of banks in Nigeria is generally responsible for policy implementation and the development of a sound system of risk management and internal control policies that must clearly define the roles and responsibilities of the board and its risk management committee, as well as the roles and responsibilities of management and the internal audit function.

 Bank holding company structure: decision-making over subsidiaries